 But still, these minerals are found in paint and road overlay to get affected to some degree.

 The continuous increase in sulfuric and nitric acids is causing more acidic rain to fall.
 It was known to us that acid rain only harms environmental issues and wildlife.

 But there is no denial today about the fact that it also degrades our buildings.

-If now, we do not take proper steps to prevent acid rain to increase, then when?
-The delaying will only add more damages!
+If now, we do not take proper steps to prevent acid rain from increasing, then when?
+The delay will only add more damages!

 Constructing buildings with acid rain resistant materials is not the ultimate solution to this problem.

-If we can cut the root off of the production of acid rain, then both the climate and constructions will start to recover from this nightmare.
+If we can cut the root off of the production of acid rain, then both the climate and construction will start to recover from this nightmare.